-Since its establishment in 1995, Africa Legal Aid (AFLA) has fulfilled its mission of Making Human Rights a Reality for Africa and its people by strengthening justice sectors including African Civic Publics, Women’s Groups, the Judiciary, The African Human Rights Machinery, the Legal Fraternity, among others.
-To ensure maximum impact, AFLA has shared its expertise with international bodies mandated to promote accountability and end impunity in Africa and elsewhere by sensitizing them to much needed African Perspectives on Human Rights and International Justice.
-In this connection AFLA has worked closely with the International Criminal Court (ICC) since its establishment in 2003, and with the United Nations International Criminal Tribunal for Rwanda (ICTR), since 2000.
+Since its establishment in 1995, Africa Legal Aid (AFLA) has fulfilled its mission of Making Human Rights a Reality for Africa and its people by strengthening justice sectors, including African Civic Publics, Women’s Groups, the Judiciary, The African Human Rights Machinery, the Legal Fraternity, among others.
+To ensure maximum impact, AFLA has shared its expertise with international bodies mandated to promote accountability and end impunity in Africa and elsewhere by sensitising them to much needed African Perspectives on Human Rights and International Justice.
+AFLA has worked closely with the International Criminal Court (ICC) since its establishment in 2003.
+AFLA also worked with the United Nations International Criminal Tribunal for Rwanda (ICTR).

 Evelyn A. Ankumah and Luis Moreno Ocampo at AFLA’s Roundtable